s3g/s3g-mc/docs/process-guides-channel-mixing.md

 Use `Vertical Timeline Navigator` as a companion view when a top-to-bottom time display makes a project easier to read.
 Tracks are arranged left-to-right, and time runs vertically.
-The view shows media items, markers, regions, edit cursor, play cursor, and the current time selection.
+The view shows media items, markers, regions, edit cursor, play cursor, a linked transport strip, and the current time selection.
 Media items inherit muted REAPER item/track colors when available, and multichannel items draw internal channel subdivisions across the item width with a channel-count label.

 This script does not replace REAPER's arrange view or change project layout.
 It provides a second navigation surface for reading structure, selecting items,